infrat/mqtt2sms-addon/README.md

 2. Go to your Home Assistant settings

-3. In the settings, click on "Add-ons" item.
+3. In the settings, click on 'Add-ons' item.

 4. Go to 'Add-on Store' (bottom right)